nadrojisk/PythonIDS/project2.md

 ### 2. NMAP SYN Scan

-For SYN Scan's the first three steps are the same, ensure NMAP is installed, and figure out the IP/IP ranges.
+For a SYN scan the first three steps are the same, ensure NMAP is installed, and figure out the IP/IP ranges.

 * Run `nmap -sS [ip]`
     * `nmap -sS 192.168.5.10`